cozy/cozy-client/docs/getting-started.md

 })
 ```

-If you need guidance to get the URI of your instance and/or the token, see (https://docs.cozy.io/en/tutorials/app/#behind-the-magic).
+If you need guidance to get the URI of your instance and/or the token, see [the app tutorial](https://docs.cozy.io/en/tutorials/app/#behind-the-magic).

 Every doctype accessed in `cozy-client` needs to be declared in the schema section of the options.
 See the specific [how-to](./how-tos.md#how-to-specify-a-schema-) on how to use the schema features.